 Steps your doctor may take

-During your Calquence treatment, your doctor will test your blood to look for low levels of white blood cells, red blood cells, or platelets.
-If you do develop decreased levels, your doctor may decrease your dose of Calquence or stop your treatment.
+During your Calquence treatment, your doctor will test your blood to look for low levels of white blood cells, red blood cells, and platelets.
+If you do develop decreased levels of these blood cells, your doctor may lower your dose of Calquence or stop your treatment.

 Infections

 Infections are a side effect that may occur with Calquence.
-In clinical trials, researchers found the following:
+This side effect was reported in clinical trials of Calquence for CLL.

-SLL is considered a type of CLL, and Calquence was approved to treat SLL based on the results of studies of people with CLL.
+Note that SLL is considered a type of CLL, and Calquence was approved to treat SLL based on the results of clinical trials of people with CLL.
 The rates of infection in people who took Calquence for SLL are expected to be similar to those in people who took the drug in the CLL studies.

 No infections were reported in people who took Calquence for MCL.